UMAprotocol/optimistic-truth-bot/README.md

 ## 📋 Overview

-The Large Language Oracle (LLO) is a sophisticated system designed to monitor, process, and resolve Polymarket prediction market proposals.
+The Optimistic Truth Bot is a sophisticated system designed to monitor, process, and resolve Polymarket prediction market proposals.
 The system combines multiple AI strategies, including search-based solvers and code execution solvers, to provide accurate resolution recommendations.

 The workflow involves: